skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 After a half hour or so the wooden walls give way to his hammer.
 He finds that there is a big contraption here with crossbow bolts.
 It points out into the hallway.
-If it were to fire, it would come out of a picture frame (through the canvas) and traveled north down the hall.
+If it were to fire, it would come out of a picture frame (through the canvas) and travel north down the hall.
 They note that out in the hallway there is another picture facing south.

-Looking at the pictures more closely, they see that they are "new".
+Looking at the pictures more closely, they see that they are "new."
 The frames are cheap and the paintings are quick, simple pictures.

 Making sure everyone is out of the hallway, Thu'fir attempts to take